apereo/cas/docs/cas-server-documentation/authentication/OIDC-Authentication-Claims.md

 }
 ```

+{% endtab %}

+{% tab oidcclaimrelease Scope Free %}

 A *scope-free* attribute release policy may just as equally apply, allowing one in
 the following example to release `userX` as a *claim*:

 ```json